lsyt1/PaddleMaterials/get_started.md

 ## 4. Train with Customized Datasets

-PaddleMaterial supports training with custom datasets.
+PaddleMaterials supports training with custom datasets.
 If your dataset format matches the standard format, you can directly use the provided configurations by modifying the dataset paths:

 ```yaml
 ...